2. A security program based on risk assessment

 - OLAW’s Disaster Planning and Response Resources site includes articles, lessons learned, and other resources in crisis management planning.

-OLAW IACUC Staff Outreach is a free online seminar series to help Institutional Animal Care and Use Committee (IACUC) staff explore their responsibilities in the oversight of PHS-funded research that involves the use of live vertebrate animals; the series includes topics like “Role of the IACUC in PHS-funded Research”, “Preparing for Animal Rights Extremist Activities at Your Institution”, “Freedom of Information Act Policies”, “When Terms and Conditions Are Not Met”, and “Reporting Noncompliant Events to OLAW”
+- OLAW's Online Seminars program is a free online seminar series to help Institutional Animal Care and Use Committee (IACUC) staff and Institutional Officials explore their responsibilities in the oversight of PHS-funded research that involves the use of live vertebrate animals; the series includes topics like “Disaster Planning”, “Preparing for Animal Rights Extremist Activities at Your Institution”, “Adverse Events at Research Facilities”, “Balancing Public Interests, Benefits, and Risks in Animal Research”, and “Reporting Noncompliant Events to OLAW”

 - Several professional associations provide information on best practices for preparedness, crisis management, and support for investigators having to do with anti-animal research activism.